List of Power Rangers Ninja Steel characters: Lord Draven

-Lord Draven (voiced by Rajneel Singh) is an armored samurai from the Antiverse who is the main villain in "Dimensions in Danger".
+Lord Draven (voiced by Rajneel Singh) is an armored samurai-themed from the Antiverse who is the main villain in "Dimensions in Danger".
 He wields a bow in battle and can project force fields.
 Madame Odius was contacted by Lord Draven to assist in the conquest of the Multiverse where he would grant her the one she lives in while he rules the other realities.
 Using their resources, they capture some of the Rangers in order for Lord Draven to build his Ranger Clone army.
 With help from Wesley, Gemma, and Koda, the Ninja Steel Rangers raid his fortress and rescue the imprisoned Rangers.
 When his Ranger Clone army was defeated, Lord Draven was enlarged when Odius ordered the Gigantify Ray to be activated so that he can fire the final Mega Arrow.
 He is destroyed by Tommy Oliver as the White Ranger with his Ninja Falconzord combined with the Rangers' laser attacks.